 Bob: When it comes to managing your family's finances, where do giving and generosity fit in?
 Art Rainer says most people have it in the wrong position.

 Art: The majority of those who give—it's an afterthought.
 It's after all the expenses have been paid off/the bills have been met—whatever's left in the account—then that's what they give.

 The Bible teaches something totally different.
 What we don't see is an exclusion clause when it comes to generosity.
 There's never a: “Well, you don't have to give if…” It's always: “Give first.”

 And welcome to FamilyLife Today.
 Thanks for joining us.
-Where did you learn money?
-I mean, did you have—[Laughter]—did you have—
+So, where did you learn money?
+I mean, did you have—[Laughter]—Did you have—